 Currently my acupuncture practice is devoted to caring for men and women that are trying to conceive, need help staying pregnant or assistance during pregnancy.
 I am devoted to the study of our medicine’s classical texts (some of which are over 2000 years old) in order to deepen my knowledge of the essence of acupuncture and Chinese medicine and help you reach an optimal state of health and wellness.
 In my free time I enjoy spending time outdoors, day hiking with my family, supporting my son’s passion for basketball, studying Chinese language, the Shang Han Lun, Jin Gui Yao Lue, and Huang Di Neijing Suwen.

-- Fellow of the American Board of Oriental Reproductive Medicine (FABORM)
+- Fellow of the Acupuncture and TCM Board of Reproductive Medicine (FABORM) 2010

-- Master’s in Acupuncture and Oriental Medicine from the Academy of Oriental Medicine at Austin.
+- Master’s in Acupuncture and Oriental Medicine from the AOMA Graduate School of Integrative Medicine.
+2004

 - Nationally Board Certified to practice acupuncture and herbal medicine.

 - Spent two years in the People’s Republic of China, where he pursued advanced clinical studies in gynecology and internal medicine with senior Chinese medical doctors from the Zhejiang University of Traditional Chinese Medicine.
 2005-2007

 - Specializing in the treatment of: Gynecology: Infertility, IUI/IVF and pregnancy support, PMS, menopause, menstrual irregularity, PCOS, amenorrhea, pelvic inflammatory disease, UTI, painful menstruation, endometriosis, morning sickness